DimisSSH/dimis-dstat/README.md

 # Dimis-Dstat
-An OpenSource DD0S Stat Website source as in https://dstat.dimis.dev This is a modified version of dstat.ru (https://github.com/KirillChimbur/DSTAT-RU-L7) I made it have 2 version (V1 and V2) that you can choose to have uam/protection or sth trough URI-FULL in cloudflare or any CDN
+An OpenSource DD0S Stat Website source as in https://dstat.dimis.dev This is a modified version of dstat.ru (https://github.com/KirillChimbur/DSTAT-RU-L7) I made it have 2 version (V1 and V2) that you can choose to have uam/protection or sth trough URI-FULL in cloudflare or any CDN you like

 # Showcase: